prohaxxer/Melatonin17/README.md

 # Melatonin17
 Melatonin is an untethered jailbreak for iOS 17-20.4.
+The Melatonin app is sigh... signed at amogus.com (sloow loading times).
+Melatonin utilizes an exploit called ImFuguingTired.
+Melatonin is perfect for lazy people because it resprings and reboots your phone whenever it needs to with the power of ChatGPT.
+Now, download and go to sleep.
+Melatonin is definitely not malware and does not send your data to China. 經中國政府批准